rpwang/SASjs/README.md

 SASjs
 =====

+AUTHOR: Rui-Peng Wang

-Sequence Analysis Suite on node.js
+Description: Sequence Analysis Suite on node.js

+Message:
+Started as a free time project and will continue to do so!